Gernon History, Family Crest & Coats of Arms

 Thoydon-Garnon in Essex was and ancient homestead of the family.
 "The parish takes the adjunct to its name from the family of Gernon, who were anciently its proprietors."
 Great and Little Birch in Essex was an ancient family seat.
 "Birch Castle was fortified against Henry III. by Sir Ralph Gernon, then lord of the manor: there are still some remains."

 Early History of the Gernon family

-Another 279 words (20 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Gernon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gernon research.
+Another 163 words (12 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Gernon History in all our PDF Extended History products and printed products wherever possible.

 Gernon Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gernon has been recorded under many different variations, including Garnon, Garnons, Gernan, Gernon, Gernen, Garnham and many more.

 Early Notables of the Gernon family (pre 1700)